 Since internal and external heat is highest at this time, it is not the ideal time to exercise.
 Those with pitta dominance should avoid all heavy exercise.
 Kapha types are more able to get away with mid-day exercise if it is needed, but morning is still the preferable time for such activities.

-Afternoon – From 2-6pm vata becomes dominant.
+From 2-6pm vata becomes dominant.
 The air element takes over bringing its cool, dry, and windy qualities.
 During this time one feels light, flexible, agile and more active because vatas qualities are of lightness and mobility.
 But as the sun’s energy begins to fade, and the cold, dry energy dominates, one can start to feel tired.

-One should minimize intense activities at this time.
+Minimize intense activities at this time.
 Vata types especially should try to keep a light schedule and perhaps even take a short nap sometime between 2-4pm as they will be more prone to becoming tired.

 In the late afternoon and early evening, the mind is unsteady due to the influence of vata.
 If you find that your mind is unfocused in the afternoon, it is a good idea to meditate or try to focus the mind during this time.
 This will help lessen the influence of vata on the mind.

-Evening – The same cycle repeats for the latter half of the day.
+The same cycle repeats for the latter half of the day.
 From 6-10pm, kapha once again dominates.
 The sun is setting, and it gets cooler, the air becomes more damp and thick.
 Kapha comes back into the body to promote rest.
 Energy decreases and inertia builds.

 Sunset is a junction of day and night – a time that is very powerful for spiritual practice.
-The aeffects of spiritual activities are amplified when performed at junction points.
+The effects of spiritual activities are amplified when performed at junction points.
 This is a good time to meditate, chant, or do a calming yoga practice.

 It is best to avoid bathing or wetting the head in the evening.
 The water energy is already high at this time.
 By adding extra water, we can cause an accumulation that will not dry up easily overnight and may cause water retention or swelling in the body.
 Puffy eyes upon waking are a common sign of water retention.

 Although pitta is high at this time, it is not a time for eating.
 At night pitta is used for the repair and transformation of cells, not for digestion.
 Undigested foods leads to the accumulation of toxins which will eventually have to find their way out.
 In pitta dominant individuals, the toxins will release in the form of skin rashes, whereas in kapha types, the build-up of ama (toxins) will result in excess mucous production.
-Sleeping on a full stomach can also cause disturbing dreams which will prevent one from getting proper rest.
+Sleeping on a full stomach can also cause disturbing dreams which will prevent you from getting proper rest.

 At night, the body naturally cools through the skin.
 If the system is busy digesting at night, this heat will stay in the body.
 The excess heat will prevent a comfortable sleep, especially in those who already have a hot nature.

-Early Morning – 2 am-6am is when vata predominates again.
+2 am-6am is when vata predominates again.
 Before sunrise, the air becomes slightly drier and cooler, while the mobile quality of vata starts to wake up the world.
 Birds begin to sing, and people should rise as well.

 This is a time for waking, not going to sleep.
 Those who work or party into the early morning hours will bring out vatas unsteady aspects, resulting in less focus and stability of the mind.

 During the early morning, the period of Brahma-Muhurtham occurs.
 This period starts about two hours before sunrise.
 During Brahma-Muhurtham the previous day’s toxins, residues, and mental activity have settled.
-The earth is still, and nothing pervades one’s mental or physical space.
+The earth is still, and nothing pervades your mental or physical space.
 The mind wakes fresh, and no impurities are present, but after sunrise, activity comes, resulting in all kinds of disruptive vibrations.

 This is a very auspicious time of day and is best suited for praying, meditating, chanting, or taking a reflective walk.
 Because of the quiet and calm of the atmosphere, one will be able to concentrate very well during these hours.
 There is a special grace present at this time of day; Brahma-Muhurtham means ‘Time of God”.
 Sunrise is also a powerful time; it is another junction point, where the energy of spiritual practice is amplified.
 Whether sunrise falls before or after 6 am, take a few moments at this time to remember the divine.

-Working with the natural cycles and daily energies will help bring you to a more balanced physical, mental, and spiritual state.
+Working with the daily cycles and energies will help bring you to a more balanced physical, mental, and spiritual state.
 If you live in a region that is far north or south of the equator, there will be significant difference throughout the year in regards to the time of sunrise and sunset.
 When you start to become more in-tune with your body and with the energy of the days and seasons, you will know how to adjust your schedule accordingly.
 Take into account daylight savings time if this applies in your region; when daylight savings is in effect, the clock is one hour off the natural cycle.